alanjoshua/gogo_scraper/README.md

 <br />

 <p> Get link to naruto episode 10</p>
-<p> Here, "naruto" is the exact the anime title/link in Gogoanime.
+<p> Here, "naruto" is the exact anime title/link in Gogoanime.
 Other anime might have complicated titles, so first use gogo.search() to get exact title</p>

 ```link = gogo.getEpisode("naruto", 10)```